-Reconstructing the 3d shape distribution of grains or other objects randomly packed together with access only to 2d slices through them.
+Reconstructing the 3D shape distribution of rock grains or other randomly packed objects with access to only a 2D slice through them.

 Many geological processes can be inferred from the distribution of the size and shape of the grains in rocks.
 But figuring out this information involves costly and tedious imaging techniques.
 In one approach, a thin layer at the surface of the rock is repeatedly sliced off.
 In another, the structure is deduced by merging x-ray images taken at different angles.